The ideal work from home setup

 You will obviously need access to all software and tools you need to do your work.
 If you are using a company-issued computer, it will probably have all the software you need.
 If you use a SaaS product, then you should have no issues.

 If you need to access company’s server for storage, then you may need secure access to the company’s network.
 Your IT team should be able to help you with remote access to company servers and data.

 In addition to regular tools and software, you will also need the following for communicating with your team, managing your time and work:

-A time tracking software like HiveDesk can help you keep track of time you spend at work.
+- Time tracking software like HiveDesk can help you keep track of the time you spend at work.
 Even if your company does not require you to keep time, you will immensely benefit from using one.
 You can see how much time you are working and how you are spending that time.
 It will help you become more organized and make better use of your time.

 When you work from home, you need a setup that helps you stay productive and effective.
 This includes not just the physical infrastructure like computer, internet and software but also softer aspects such as having the right mindset and processes.